mijatpaunovic/HRA/README.md

 ## 📁 Repository Structure Overview

 The repository is organized into **pipeline units**, each placed in a numbered directory.
-Ordinal numbers of directories (and their subdirectories) determine the execution sequence of scripts.
+Ordinal numbers of directories (and their subdirectories) determine the execution sequence of scripts:
+1. Data Preparation, Preprocessing and RR Interval Extraction
+2. Application of Inclusion Criteria
+3. Computation of Nonlinear Measures
+4. Statistical Analyisis
+5. Visualization

 ### 1️⃣ Data Preparation, Preprocessing and RR Interval Extraction